kerryb/kata_starter/README.md

 3. Run `bundle install --binstubs`
 4. Run specs using `bundle exec rspec` or `bin/rspec`

-A dummy spec and class are provided in `spec` and `lib` respectively -- delete these and replace with your own.
+A dummy spec and class are provided in `spec` and `lib` respectively &ndash;
+delete these and replace with your own.

 ## Notes